19 Best Egg Laying Chicken Breeds: With Name and Pictures

 They begin laying eggs at around 5–6 months old and can produce up to 200–250 eggs per year.
 Easter Egger eggs are large and weigh around 55–60 grams.

-The EE hens have a moderate tendency to become broody and are known for their friendly and docile temperament.
+The EE hens moderately become broody and people know them for their friendly and docile temperament.

 The Easter Egger hens lays about 200 medium to large eggs annually.
-The EEs hens lay different color of eggs like blue, green, white, pink, tan, or dark brown eggs.
+The EEs hens lay distinct color of eggs like blue, green, white, pink, tan, or dark brown eggs.

-Easter Egger roosters weigh 5 lbs, while hens are 4 lbs, and these chickens are docile, friendly, and hardy.
-They can live up to 5-8 years.
+Easter Egger roosters weigh 5 lbs, while hens weigh 4 lbs; moreover, these chickens are docile, friendly, and hardy.
+They can live up to 5–8 years.

 19. New Hampshire Red Chicken